Learn how Relativity democratized cloud cost data across engineering and product teams with Harness Cloud Cost Management.

-Relativity participated in the early beta of Harness Continuous Efficiency (CE) — a new solution that empowers engineering and DevOps teams with unique cloud cost visibility so they can proactively manage cloud spend.
+Relativity participated in the early beta of Harness Cloud Cost Management — a new cloud cost management solution that empowers engineering and DevOps teams with unique cloud cost visibility so they can proactively manage cloud spend.

 “During the first 30 days of implementation, we saw a noticeable change in our cloud spend across our engineering teams, with six-figure annualized savings,” said Shelby Lewin, Technical Product Manager at Relativity.
 “Not only did we save cost, but our engineering team also sped up two months of work on our roadmap for RelativityOne.